 The trial is organised and sponsored by the University of Oxford.
-The trial is funded through financial support to the University of Oxford from the UK Vaccine Task Force, the National Institute for Health Research (NIHR - a UK government funded research agency), and the Collaboration for Epidemic Preparedness Innovations (CEPI).
+The trial is funded through financial support to the University of Oxford from the UK Vaccine Task Force and the National Institute for Health Research (NIHR), which is a UK government funded research agency.
 Neither your GP nor the researchers are paid for recruiting you into this trial.
-The AstraZeneca vaccine was developed as a partnership between the University of Oxford, who are sponsoring and coordinating this study, and AstraZeneca UK Limited.
+The ChAdOx1 nCOV-19 vaccine was developed as a partnership between the University of Oxford, who are sponsoring and coordinating this study, and AstraZeneca UK Limited.
 AstraZeneca holds an exclusive commercial license for this vaccine and has committed to making the vaccine available on a 'not for profit' basis for the duration of the current pandemic.
 Both parties could potentially profit from this vaccine in the future.
 AstraZeneca do not have any direct involvement in the conduct of this trial.
-The Novavax vaccine is being supplied to this study by Novavax; all other vaccines are coming from NHS supplies.